erluko/flowgridviz/README.md

     npm install
     npm start

-Then go to the url displayed at the console.
+Then go to the url displayed at the console to see sample data.

+See INPUTS above to adjust which network data files are processed.

 If you want a more robust setup, use `nginx` as a reverse proxy and `pm2` for process management, as described below.